To open the Export Settings dialog, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 The output bit rate of the audio.
 Generally, higher bit rates increase both quality and file size.

-The FTP tab of the Export Settings dialog box allows you to upload the exported file to a File Transfer Protocol (FTP) server that has storage space allocated for file sharing.
+Check the FTP box to upload the exported file to a File Transfer Protocol (FTP) server that has storage space allocated for file sharing.
 FTP is a common method for transferring files over a network and is especially useful for sharing relatively large files using an Internet connection.
 The server’s administrator can provide you with the details for connecting to the server.

-Deletes the local copy of the exported file once it’s been uploaded to the FTP server.
+(Checkbox) If checked, deletes the local copy of the exported file after the file has been uploaded to the FTP server.

 You can choose what XMP metadata (if any) to include in the output file.